 If your loved one doesn’t have a will, then there’s a chance their possessions may not be distributed correctly when they’ve passed away.
 We all know discussing death is never a pleasant experience, but when it comes to a will it’s a necessary conversation to have to ensure that you’re loved ones wishes are carried out.
 Have you been thinking about organising a will for your loved one but you’re not sure where to start?
 We’ve outlined some tips and helpful information to assist you in your will planning.

 What is a Will?

-A will is a legal document which outlines what will happen to money, possessions and property (also known as an ‘estate’) when a person dies.
-If a legally recognised will has not been put in place then there’s no guarantee an estate will be distributed in a way the deceased would have wanted, and could even end up in the hands of the government.
-If you’ve been thinking about organising a will for your loved one but you’re not sure where to start, we’ve outlined some tips and helpful information to assist you in your will planning.
+A will is a legal document which outlines what will happen to money, possessions, and property when a person dies.
+If a legally recognised will has not been put in place, there’s no guarantee an estate will be distributed in a way the deceased would have wanted.
+The assets could even end up in the hands of the government.

 Ideally, everyone should have a will, no matter their situation.
-Your loved one or elderly parents need a will to make sure that their possessions are given to the right recipients if they were to pass away.
-Here are some reasons why your loved one should take the time to make a will:
+Your loved ones need one to make sure that their possessions are given to the right recipients.
+Here are some reasons why your loved one should take the time to make one:

-- If a will isn’t written, an estate is divided up in a standard way decided by the law.
+- If one isn’t written, an estate is divided up in a standard way decided by the law.

-- A will can make a big impact on how much Inheritance Tax might be payable on the value of assets left behind.
+- A will can make an impact on how much Inheritance Tax is payable on the value of assets left behind.

-- Having a legal will means it’s much easier for you to organise everything if you’re loved one was to pass away.
-Losing someone can be stressful enough, and without having a will this process could become more long winded.
+- Having a legal means it’s much easier for you to organise everything if you’re loved one was to pass away.
+Losing someone can be stressful enough, and this process could become more long winded.